 Federer beats Tsitsipas at Basel; faces De Minaur in final

-Federer beats Tsitsipas at Basel; faces De Minaur in finalRoger Federer of Switzerland wipes his face during the semifinal match against Stefanos Tsitsipas of Greece at the Swiss Indoors tennis tournament at the St. Jakobshalle in Basel, Switzerland, Saturday, Oct.
-26, 2019.
-(Alexandra Wey/Keystone via AP)

-BASEL, Switzerland (AP) -- Roger Federer delighted his hometown fans by cruising past Stefanos Tsitsipas 6-4, 6-4 in the Swiss Indoors semifinals on Saturday.
+BASEL, Switzerland — Roger Federer delighted his hometown fans by cruising past Stefanos Tsitsipas 6-4, 6-4 in the Swiss Indoors semifinals on Saturday.

 Seeking a 10th career title in Basel, the 38-year-old Federer will play 20-year-old Alex de Minaur in Sunday’s final.